PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 ### API returns `JWT not found`

 Remember, you need to always use your API token.
-You need to send it all the time within `Authorization: Bearer <token>` header.
+You need to send it all the time within `Authorization: Bearer <your_access_token>` header.
-If you use `curl` you need to use `-H "Authorization: Bearer <token>"` flag.
+If you use `curl` you need to use `-H "Authorization: Bearer <your_access_token>"` flag.
 Postman allows configuring tokens in authorization tab.
-Choose type `Bearer Token` and paste it here.
+Choose type `Bearer Token` and paste it there.
-Remember to keeping this token secure as it allows access to sensitive data!
+Remember to keep this token secure as it allows access to sensitive data!

 ### API returns `Expired JWT Token`